 - Grades will be determined through a series of classroom assessments/activities vs. homework assignments (homework will still be assigned, corrected, discussed, and returned, but it will not account for a portion of the child's academic grade) - Grades will not be averaged.
 Students will earn grades based upon their most recent and prevalent demonstrations of knowledge/skill within each standard.
 For example, if a child begins a quarter with scores of 1, 2, 2, 1 within a specific skill area and ends the quarter with scores of 3, 4, 3, 3, it is apparent that growth has occurred and that their current level of performance is now at a 3 or higher.
 In other words, students will not be penalized for not knowing the content at the beginning of instruction.
 Furthermore, they will be rewarded for demonstrating authentic learning over the course of a grading period which research shows improves engagement and motivation. - Missing work must be completed.
 Scores of "0" are not an option and all work assigned has educational value.
 Students that have missing work will be held in from recess, lunch, or other periods of their day in order to complete these tasks.
-Students that demonstrate habitual difficulty with completing work may also be assigned to our after-school "Hover Room" intervention where a staff member will support the child in completing work, staying organized, and developing other habits of responsibility. - Late/missing work will be accepted for full credit up until a week prior to the last day of the grading period/quarter. - Retakes and do-overs on classroom assessments will be allowed for full credit at any point up until a week prior to the last day of the grading period/quarter. - Extra credit will not be offered to students as a "replacement option" for missing, late, or poorly completed assignments.
+Students that demonstrate habitual difficulty with completing work may also be assigned to our after-school "Hover Room" intervention where a staff member will support the child in completing work, staying organized, and developing other habits of responsibility. - Late/missing work will be accepted for full credit up until a week prior to the last day of the grading period/quarter. - Retakes and do-overs on classroom assessments will be allowed for full credit at any point up until a week prior to the last day of the grading period/quarter.
+Retakes will cover the same standards from the original assessment but will be presented in a format that differs from the first test/quiz. - Extra credit will not be offered to students as a "replacement option" for missing, late, or poorly completed assignments.
 By allowing full credit for retakes/do-overs, the need for extra credit is thereby eliminated. - Extension exercises may be offered to students (at the teacher's discretion) that have completed all work on time and at a level of 3 or higher.

-Educational research and best-practices support standards-based grading and as we work through this year, we hope to be active learners in how this shift impacts communication and learning.
+Educational research and best-practices support standards-based grading and as we work through each year, we hope to be active learners in how this shift impacts communication and learning.
 Quality feedback has been proven to have a tremendous influence on student learning and our aim is to provide all stakeholders with the most impactful feedback possible.

-If you'd like to learn more about Standards-Based Grading, please visit the link on the left side of Mr. Kuehn's school webpage.
+\ If you'd like to learn more about Standards-Based Grading, please visit the link on the left side of Mr. Kuehn's school webpage.
 There you'll find a series of videos and other activities/resources that will help to build your understanding of this idea.